Best tourist attraction spots in Budapest

 Best time to visit: Late spring to early September is the best time to visit as it is the high tourism period.

 Who doesn’t like to take a break from all the travelling and have a relaxing time?
 We all want it.
 And the best place to go for relaxation in Budapest is Gellert baths.
-It is the most significant spa centre in Budapest, having an open-air pool.
+It is the most significant spa center in Budapest, having an open-air pool.
 You can get spa treatments at an affordable price here.

 It was artistically built before 1918 but had some damage because of world war 2.
 All the glory was brought back in 2008 as it was completely renovated with brand new features.